OutSystems/docs-validation/templates/overview.md

 Log streaming is the process of continuously collecting and streaming log data to your Application Performance Monitoring (APM) or analytics tools in near real-time.
 With log streaming, you can send a permanent stream of application and platform logs from O11 to various third-party APM tools for analysis, monitoring, storage, and alerting.

-## [Paragraph] *(Heading is optional)*

-If you prefer to use descriptive titles, consider titles such as **Benefits of using {capability name}**
+## Benefits of using {capability name}

 {List the most important benefits of this new O11 or ODC capability.
 Consider the benefits from the user's point of view.
 Describe how the new capability benefits the user.
 You might ask yourself, "Why is this valuable?
-How does it benefit the user or business?”
+How does it benefit the user or business?.
+Base on rule of 3 principle, avoid listing more than the top 3 benefits.”

 With {capability name}, you can: